 The topics covered in Upper Prep include WWII in England, Ancient Egypt, The Romans, The Greeks, Celtic Britain, The Anglo Saxons and The Norman Conquest.
-The boys learn how to formulate an argument, present different ideas and place events chronologically.
+The pupils learn how to formulate an argument, present different ideas and place events chronologically.

-In the latter years of Upper Prep boys begin to write longer answers and understand the importance of looking at both sides of any event.
-These years are a fantastic opportunity for project work and trips and the boys thoroughly enjoy both.
+In the latter years of Upper Prep the students begin to write longer answers and understand the importance of looking at both sides of any event.
+These years are a fantastic opportunity for project work and trips which are thoroughly enjoyed by all.
 During this time; they build castles, shelters and villas, design weapons, make outfits and create tapestries.
 They also re-enact the Battle of Hastings on Senlac Hill itself!
 Trips include days out to Battle Abbey, Bodiam Castle, The British Museum, a Victorian School and Butser Hill Ancient Farm.

-In Years 7 & 8 the boys study The Tudors; a fascinating period in English History which still has so many influences on our lives today.
-They look at the incredible reign of Henry VIII followed by the contrasting successes of his three children; Edward VI, Mary I and Elizabeth I. During these years the boys also learn how to; write essays, compare and contrast historical sources and develop a great appreciation on the ongoing importance of History in today’s society.
+In Years 7 & 8 the pupils study The Tudors; a fascinating period in English History which still has so many influences on our lives today.
+They look at the incredible reign of Henry VIII followed by the contrasting successes of his three children; Edward VI, Mary I and Elizabeth I. During these years the pupils also learn how to; write essays, compare and contrast historical sources and develop a great appreciation on the ongoing importance of History in today’s society.
 Years 7 & 8 also include trips to The Tower of London and Hampton Court.
-In 2015 we took the boys to see the war graves in Belgium as part the Centenary Remembrance Day Tributes.
+In 2015 we took the students to see the war graves in Belgium as part the Centenary Remembrance Day Tributes.